 The development team, as the name implies, is responsible for development.
 It is usually composed of 5 to 7 people from different fields.
 The scrum method encourages multidisciplinary teams.
 Team members self-organize, work closely together and are responsible for establishing the Sprint Backlog.

-Now that you know all the theory and the main principles, one question remains.
+Now that you know all the theories and the main principles, one question remains.
 It’s all well and good, but how can we apply it in companies?
 We propose a step-by-step procedure that will allow you and your team to become familiar with the method.
 Start with a small project.
 Because you have to learn how to walk before you run!

 1. Introduce the method